The Reading Room

 A set of linked stories in Greg Egan’s Instantiation follows a set of NPCs who are trying to escape the game worlds they’ve been born into by doing things like assembling a specific mosaic that will crash the player’s GPU when it tries to render it.
 The game worlds were carelessly generated from the long tail of old genre e-books, and the protagonists need to be careful to stay in character (so they’re not reset) and ultimately try not to use up so many computing resources that they undermine the marginal business model that they’re running within.

-A few subscribers wondered, does a book that really captures THE NEW have, by definition, a shorter shelf life?
+A few subscribers wondered, does a book that captures THE NEW have, by definition, a shorter shelf life?
 Will it, perforce, seem dated in due course?
-I think it’s possible, of course, but not inevitable.
+I think it’s possible, of course … but not inevitable.

-One of my steps on the path from The Pastel City to my question above was Dune, which has similar vibes: both stories are techno-magical, ecological, political.
-Melancholy.
-Dune was published in 1965, and I’m sure it still felt new alongside The Pastel City.
-For my part, I think it still feels new today!
-I don’t know if that’s a function of the genre —
+One of the steps on my path from The Pastel City to the question above was Dune, which has similar vibes: both stories are techno-magical, ecological, political, melancholy.
+Dune was published in 1965, and I’m sure it still felt new alongside The Pastel City in 1974.
+For my part, I think both of them still feel new today!
+Maybe that’s a function of the sci-fi genre —

 Sent to the Reading Room committee in May 2021